div>

 To contact JSCAS click here.

 Please see club emails and other distribution lists for details on where to log in.
 As our live meetings traditionally started at 7:30pm CST, so would our virtual meetings.
 Please make sure you are on our Youtube channel a few moments before 7:30pm.
 Bear with us as at the minimum, we'll try to record the meeting and then post it on the clubs YouTube page within a few days.
-Please join us for the November 11th meeting.
+Please join us for the August 11th meeting.

 Our Youtube channel is here!
 When in doubt, get into YouTube and search for Johnson Space Center Astronomical Society. - there you will see the current meeting as well as previously recorded meetings!